-The Process Recovery Center is pleased to be a Vivitrol provider in the Southern New Hampshire and Greater Boston region.
-We offer Vivitrol as an adjunct to P.H.P. and I.O.P., and as part of our aftercare planning.
-We believe that Vivitrol is just one useful tool in a holistic treatment program.
-We share Vivitrol’s philosophy that medication assistance should be “part of a comprehensive management program that includes psychosocial support”.
+The Process Recovery Center is pleased to be a Vivitrol treatment provider in the Southern New Hampshire and Greater Boston region.
+We offer the Vivitrol shot as an adjunct to P.H.P. and I.O.P., and as part of our aftercare planning.
+We believe that the Vivitrol shot can be a useful tool in a holistic treatment program.
+At Process Recovery, we share Vivitrol’s philosophy that medication assistance should be “part of a comprehensive management program that includes psychosocial support”.

-Vivitrol is an ASAM, SAMHSA, and FDA recognized medication and is typically administered as a monthly injection.
-Vivitrol has no street value or contraband appeal.
+The Vivitrol shot is an ASAM, SAMHSA, and FDA recognized medication and is typically administered as a monthly injection.
+It has no street value or contraband appeal.
 While Vivitrol blocks opioid receptors, it will not block other pleasure pathways.
 Exercise, sex, music and other pleasurable activities can still be enjoyed without interruption.
-Dog tags are distributed in case pain management is needed in an emergency, such as a car accident or surgery.
-Vivitrol can be used with proper monitoring in Hepatitis-C patients, and is also appropriate for those presenting with a high metabolism.
+Often times, dog tags are distributed in case pain management is needed in an emergency, such as a car accident or surgery.
+The Vivitrol shot can be used with proper monitoring in Hepatitis-C patients, and is also appropriate for those presenting with a high metabolism.
 Oral Vivitrol can be prescribed to prolong the effectiveness of the injection through 28 days.

 In addition to opioid addiction, Vivitrol can also be used to treat alcohol dependence.
-Alcohol withdrawal must be treated separately.
 While the outcome statistics are different for alcohol users than opiate users, the medicine works similarly in that it blocks the receptors in the brain from feeling pleasure when alcohol is ingested.
 Since Vivitrol is an opioid antagonist, it targets opioid receptors specifically.
 This means that alcohol could, in rare circumstances, impact other receptors.
 However, drinking will be significantly less pleasurable and, for many, it will bring no pleasure at all.

-If you have further questions about Vivitrol, please call the Process Recovery Center at (888) 649-1149 and ask to speak to one of our medical professionals.
+If you have further questions about the Vivitrol shot, please call the Process Recovery Center at (888) 649-1149 and ask to speak to one of our medical professionals.